Vegz78/McAirpos/README.md

 - [hardcode the _min_ and _max_ values](https://github.com/Vegz78/McAirpos/blob/e47f0ba63c466bc92f7bb016eeb09f0db19e7eb0/McAirpos/uinput-mapper/configs/arcade1.py#L16) according the evtest readout above for your gamepad, and
 - [remove the mappings that are redundant](https://github.com/Vegz78/McAirpos/blob/e47f0ba63c466bc92f7bb016eeb09f0db19e7eb0/McAirpos/uinput-mapper/configs/arcade1.py#L126) in _arcade1&2.py_.

-Personally, I don't bother, and just do a quick full 360 degrees stick movement every time I start a new game...<br><br>
+Personally, I don't bother, and just do a quick full 360 degrees stick movement, to calibrate, every time I start a new game...<br><br>

 (*Theoretically, it should be possible with [up to *4* players/controllers on the RPi](https://github.com/microsoft/pxt-arcade/pull/1139), but this is most feasible with 4 EV_KEY controls game-natively on the same input event(GPIO/Keyboard?) in *arcade.cfg*.
 Setting up this automatically with uinput-mapper for 4 EV_ABS controllers, proved hard du do(4 *arcade.py with **lots** of mappings etc.), and all the cross-mappings in uinput-mapper would probably put to much strain on the RPi, unless all redundant mappings are removed and the auto calibration routine is hard-coded with the correct EV_ABS *value* ranges instead.
 Then, maybe it would be possible with a fixed setup, where all controllers are always on and on the same input event.)